 The useful life of every technology product or service has an end, beyond which it will be more cost-effective to retire and replace the asset than to continue maintaining it.
 Gartner IT Market Clocks are decision frameworks that provide a full life cycle view of technology assets - whether capabilities, products or services.
 They help you better evaluate the technology assets you are responsible for, so you can prioritize IT investments and build technology road maps that support business plans.

 The way an organization invests in, deploys, manages and approaches technology assets should change during the asset's useful life.
 IT and business leader clients use IT Market Clocks as decision frameworks to help them evaluate and prioritize their IT investments.

 Understanding how each asset is progressing through its useful life allows you to make informed investment decisions.
 IT Market Clocks are complementary to Gartner Hype Cycles.
-In essence, Hype Cycles support technology "huting" decisions, while IT Market Clocks support "farming" decisions for assets already in use.
+In essence, Hype Cycles support technology "hunting" decisions, while IT Market Clocks support "farming" decisions for assets already in use.

 Designed to support multiple IT roles and functions, the IT Market Clock provides a consolidated view of IT assets within a specific portfolio and can assist with portfolio balancing, project prioritization and the development of business cases for investment/divestment.